 UE A, UE B, UE C, and UE D carry out the discovery and control signalling for Sidelink Positioning and Ranging-based services over reference point SR5, which is carried over PC5 reference point for direct communications between the UEs.
 There may be more than two UEs involved in the Ranging-based service and Sidelink Positioning session, depending on the signalling control carried out over SR5.

 When UE A or UE B are served by NG-RAN for Ranging-based services and Sidelink Positioning, the UE A and UE B may communicate with LMF, re-using enhanced procedures defined TS 23.273 [11].
 The UE A (or UE B) and the LMF use a Sidelink Positioning Protocol to perform the operation.
+LMF can contact 5G DDNMF to get UE SUPI from the UE Application Layer User ID or vice versa.

 UE C and UE D can operate out of coverage, or with partial network coverage.
 Sidelink Positioning and Ranging services can be performed without the network involvement.